Jump to Questions On:

 How should I dress when I am in Saudi Arabia?

-Women are required to wear an abaya (a black, lightweight cloak
+Women: Although many women still choose to wear an abaya (a black, lightweight cloak

-to veil.
+embroidery, applique, coloured inlays, etc. on them.
 Abayas (and scarves) can be purchased online, and

 can be bought throughout Saudi Arabia.
-This doesn't
+Western-only

 private beaches and pools are available, where, of